kene19/computer-shopping/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.<a href="./LICENSE">see more</a> detail.